Frost Advisory issued for Chenango, Cortland, Delaware, Madison, Otsego, Southern Oneida by NWS - NewsBreak

 weather.gov

-Effective: 2022-10-14 04:52:00 EDT Expires: 2022-10-14 09:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Bradford; Luzerne; Susquehanna; Wyoming Areas of Dense Fog Will Impact the Morning Commute Dense valley fog has developed this morning and is leading to visibility as low as a quarter mile at times.
+Effective: 2022-10-14 06:22:00 EDT Expires: 2022-10-14 09:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Broome; Chemung; Cortland; Schuyler; Steuben; Tioga; Tompkins Areas of Dense Fog Will Impact the Morning Commute Dense valley fog has developed this morning and is leading to visibility as low as a quarter mile at times.
 Allow extra time to reach your destination and reduce speed when encountering areas of poor visibility.
 Fog will dissipate between 9 and 10 am this morning.

 Comments / 0